All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 Students interested in the Honors Program should consult with the program coordinator for a detailed list of requirements and an application.
-Participation in the Honors Program is contingent upon the prior approval of the Honors Thesis research topic by the director.
+Participation in the Honors Program is contingent upon the prior approval of the honors thesis research topic by the director.
 Honors proposals are due at the program office by the tenth week of the quarter (usually fall quarter of the senior year) prior to being enrolled.
-Final approval must take place before the first day of the quarter in which the student plans to enroll in RELI 196H.
+Final approval must take place before the first day of the quarter in which the student plans to enroll in RELI 196AH-BH.

 The notations Distinction, High Distinction, and Highest Distinction will be determined on the following basis: major GPA, the grade for the research paper, and the grade for the public presentation.

 The minor in the Study of Religion consists of seven courses, of which five must be upper division.
-These seven courses must include two required courses in the Study of Religion as delineated under the major:
+Requirements for the minor are as follows:

 All students are assigned a faculty adviser and are encouraged to meet with their adviser at least once a quarter to develop their course of study.
 Additional advising information may be obtained from the program coordinator, Literature Building, First Floor, Room 139.